 Jeopardy! is an American tradition that rivals any television game show in history.
 Since the original daytime version first aired in 1964, the quiz competition reminds its viewers every single night just how little random knowledge they actual know.
-Host Alex Trebek is a household name, but he announced in March 2019 that he’ll continue to host the show while battling advanced pancreatic cancer until sadly passing away on November 8, 2020.
+Host Alex Trebek is a household name, but he announced in March 2019 that he would continue hosting the show while battling advanced pancreatic cancer until sadly passing away on November 8, 2020.
 Trebek’s charisma and intelligence drove Jeopardy! into millions of households, even if the contestants don’t always help him out.

 If you’re an avid watcher of the show, you probably own something like this Jeopardy!
 Puzzles and Games Book to help dominate your local trivia night.
 While you might not be as well-versed in World History or Shakespearean characters, you’d think everybody at least knows SOMETHING about sports, right?
 Sadly, that’s not the case as past contestants unfortunately showed on national television.